TABLE OF CONTENTS

 Minimum Should Match can have the following possible values:

-Any three should clauses must match the content of a searchable field.
+Any three should clause must match the content of a searchable field.

 The total number of should clause* minus two must match the content of a searchable field.